isislab-unisa/trace-me-now/docs/tracking-node/README.md

 # Tracking Node

 The tracking node library is based on Javascript and runs over a NodeJS requiring a device with a compatible operating system in addition to the BLE and Wi-Fi interfaces.
 The methods included allow the developer to start and stop the scan of the room and communicate with the application module using the Event/Notification system.
-Once the scanning is started, the tracking node will automatically localize and track the mobile nodes within the range, sending messages according to the events recorded.
-It is important to note that each tracking node needs to be configured with the room number where it is placed to perform the localization since the position must be known.
-The library provides specific methods supporting the addition of new functionalities, such as introducing new actions in response to events.
-The default configuration involves a series of Raspberry Pi boards as tracking nodes.
-However, any hardware with Wi-Fi and BLE, compatible with NodeJS, can be used.

 # Table of Contents
 - [Requirements](#requirements)